 As you can see, the band U.K. featured the best of the best.
 It’s sad that the band only released two studio albums.
-Their first record which featured Alan Holdsworth will always be regarded as one of the greatest classic progressive rock albums ever released.
+Their first record which featured Allan Holdsworth will always be regarded as one of the greatest classic progressive rock albums ever released.
 This article takes a look at some of the best tracks released on their two studio albums along with some choice concert performances from their live albums.
 If you unaware of this band, don’t touch that dial.

 # 10 – Mental Medication

-There is no better way to open our top 10 U.K. Band Songs list than with the great Alan Holdsworth penned track “Mental Medication.”
-The song was the closing track on the band’s debut album and the only studio record Alan Holdsworth played on.
+There is no better way to open our top 10 U.K. Band Songs list than with the great Allan Holdsworth penned track “Mental Medication.”
+The song was the closing track on the band’s debut album and the only studio record Allan Holdsworth played on.
 This one could easily be number one on the list, but we couldn’t wait to get to it, if that makes any sense.

 # 9 – Danger Money